-The NORMINV Function is categorized under Excel Statistical functions.
+The NORM.INV Function is categorized under Excel Statistical functions.
 It will calculate the inverse of the normal cumulative distribution for a supplied value of x, with a given distribution mean and standard deviation.
 The function will calculate the probability to the left of any particular point in a normal distribution.

-Suppose we are given a normally distributed random variable that is denoted by x.
-For the value of x, if we wish to get the bottom 10% of the distribution, we can use the NORMINV function.
+For example, suppose we are given a normally distributed random variable that is denoted by x.
+For the value of x, if we wish to get the bottom 5% of the distribution, we can use the NORM.INV function.

-As a financial analyst, NORMINV is useful in stock market analysis.
-We can use the function to understand how a portfolio is affected by any additions or withdrawals made.
+As a financial analyst, the function is useful in stock market analysis.
+We can use NORM.INV to understand how a portfolio is affected by any additions or withdrawals made.

 Mean (required argument) – This is the arithmetic mean of the distribution.

-Standard_dev (required argument) – The standard deviation of the distribution.
+Standard_dev (required argument) – This is the standard deviation of the distribution.

 μ is the mean of the distribution